CalabreseLab/seekr2.0_update_manuscript/README.md

  $ pip install seekr
  ```

  which will make both the command line tool and the python module available.
-Here listed are the codes to generate plots in console and in python separately.
+Here listed are the codes to generate plots in console and in python separately. seekr2.0_manuscript.sh and seekr2.0_manuscript.py contains the codes all togher without the comments.

 ## Console